-For rules governing the final project, please refer to the course description of the Design Synthesis Exercise AE3200 in the digital study guide.
+For rules governing the MSc final project, please refer to the course descriptions of the Project Thesis (code varies depending on the MSc track: AE5110, AE5210, AE5310, AE5510, AE5710, AE5810) in the digital study guide.

-Article 27 Composition of the assessment committee for BSc final projects
+Article 27 Composition of the assessment committee for Master's Thesis Project

-A committee will be appointed by or on behalf of the Board of Examiners for the supervision and assessment of BSc final projects.
+A committee will be appointed by or on behalf of the Board of Examiners for the supervision and assessment of Master's Thesis Project.
 That committee will consist of at least two examiners.
 The members of the assessment committee will in any event come from two different research groups of the degree programme.